When you throw away food, you throw away money.

 - Child rushes to the industrial-sized garbage can and dumps the entire contents of the lunchbox inside, then heads for the playground.

-This is why mothers everywhere tremble at the thought of sending reusable plastic containers in school lunches, and many a retainer has been plucked out of piles of sandwiches with one bite missing, drippy applesauce, half full plastic baggies, and leaking juice boxes.
+This is why mothers everywhere tremble at the thought of sending reusable plastic containers in school lunches, and many a container has been plucked out of piles of sandwiches with one bite missing, drippy applesauce, half full plastic baggies, and leaking juice boxes.

-I’m not sure what’s worse, the thought of picking through the lunch trash for a retainer or thinking about how much food is thrown away (along with Mom’s Tupperware) across the nation because of The Lunchbox Dump.
+I’m not sure what’s worse, the thought of picking through the lunch trash for a container or thinking about how much food is thrown away (along with Mom’s Tupperware) across the nation because of The Lunchbox Dump.

 That’s why, both as a teacher and as a parent, I coached my kids in the numero uno rule of school lunch packing: